CARBETH & GOVAN- renewing resistance

 It began bizarrely,

-Without realising we were waiting for Manu on the road over the old stone bridge, but knowing we were waiting for a few others who were well behind the body of walkers, I got a bit crochety about some being so slow, and asked Ella and Pal why we didn’t walk in two groups so the slow could go slow without slowing everyone down.
+After a few miles of walking, we were waiting on the road over an old stone bridge.
+Waiting for a few who were well behind.
+I got a bit crochety about some being so slow, and asked why we didn’t walk in two groups so the slow could go slow without slowing everyone down.
 Ella responded (completely rightly) that we are walking together and we’ll wait for anyone needing us to wait.

 After what happened next, I wrote in the group chat: